Chillee/coursera-dl-all/README.md

 python dl_all.py -u horacehe2007@yahoo.com -p hunter2 -q -v

+note: you must be signed up for the courses.
-Note: A list of all classes is provided
+Note: A list of all classes is provided (not in the right format though)

 ##Output
 The output is sorted into categories.
 Assignments is always there, and the other categories are pulled from the site itself.